Swiss perspectives in 10 languages

 Keystone / Peter Schneider

-Recently, there have been multiple arrests in Germany linked to suspected espionage for China.
-Similarly, a case has gained attention in Switzerland: a former hotel manager in Meiringen, a municipality in the canton of Bern adjacent to a military airfield, is under suspicion of espionage for China.
-Ralph Weber, a Professor of European Global Studies at the University of Basel and an expert on China, sheds light on how the Chinese leadership gathers information within our borders in an interview with Swiss public television, SRF.
+Recently, there have been multiple arrests in Germany linked to suspected Chinese espionage.
+A case has also gained attention in Switzerland: a former hotel manager in Meiringen, a canton of Bern municipality next to a military airfield, is suspected of spying for China.
+Ralph Weber, a Professor of European Global Studies at the University of Basel, sheds light on how the Chinese leadership gathers information in an interview with Swiss public television, SRF.

 The philosopher and political scientist is a professor at the European Institute of the University of Basel.